Monday, 20 February 2023

 'The self knows its light only by knowing

-I live within a state of melancholy, but I hope
+I live in a state of melancholy, but I hope

 this essay shines a little light in the dark